-The stinging sensation in my eyes after a long day at work, followed by smartphone scrolling, tells me it’s not healthy to look at screens for this long, both physiologically as well as psychologically.
+The stinging sensation in our eyes after a long day at work, followed by smartphone scrolling, suggests it’s not healthy to look at screens for this long, both physiologically as well as psychologically.
 38% of the respondents in the above survey would agree, stating that they think they use their phones too much.
-The time wasted scrolling makes me feel nothing short of baffled that a small rectangle of microchips can steal so much of our lives.
+It’s baffling that a small rectangle of microchips can steal so much of our lives.
 The endless memes and videos, the perfect influencers on Instagram, the constant connection to work – it’s non-stop.

 Of course, it’s a choice.
 We could all become neo-luddites and disappear to some remote island (we’ve probably all considered it), but it’s not practical.
 And tech isn’t the bad guy.
 Moderate social media use, for example, has been linked to higher wellbeing in children.
 So, it’s our not-so-moderate relationship with tech that’s concerning.